beejjorgensen/bguunix/src/bguunix_part_0040_firststeps.md

 line as well as Bash scripts.
 You can use it to practice with the Unix command line, too!

-## Home Directories on Unix-likes and the Mac
+## Home Directories on the Mac

 Congratulations!
 Your GUI-land home and your terminal shell home are the exact same directory.
-You can navigate to your `/home` directory in Finder and see everything there.
+You can navigate to your `/Users` directory in Finder and see everything there.
+My home directory on my Mac is `/Users/beej`.

-You can probably even:
+You can even:

 ``` {.default}
 $ cd ~/Desktop
 ```

-and `ls` the files that are on your Mac or Linux desktop right now[^ea79].
+and `ls` the files that are on your Mac desktop right now[^ea79].

 [^ea79]: Your mileage may vary on Linux or other Unices (yes, that's